swup/docs/src/showcase/README.md

 # Add Your Site to the Swup Showcase

 Have you created a site you want to share with the swup community?
 Great!
-Adding it to the Showcase will highlight your site and encourage others with its design and implementation.
+Adding it to the Showcase will highlight your project and encourage others with its design and implementation.

 ## A Few Guidelines